Roasted Red Pepper Soup

 • 1/2 Cup Red Onions

-• 1 tsp Garlic Chopped
+• 1 tsp Garlic finely chopped

 • 1/2 tsp Paprika

-• 1/2 tsp Roasted Cumin Powder
+• 1/2 tsp Roasted Cumin Powder recommended, substitute with ground cumin

-• 1/4 tsp Salt to taste Adjust to taste
+• 1/4 tsp Salt to taste adjust to taste

 Method